Estimated reading time: 8 minutes

 Thankfully, technology has evolved to offer a solution in the form of open source idea management software.
-This software is designed to help individuals and organizations manage their ideas efficiently and, in many cases, can be customized to fit specific needs.
+Ideation software is designed to help individuals and organizations manage their ideas efficiently and, in many cases, the tools can often be customized to fit specific needs.

-Fortunately, though, there are tools that allow you to do both — manage your work & your ideas cohesively.
-In this article, we’ll discuss some of the benefits of using innovation management and the use of open source idea management software in the open source space.
+Fortunately, though, there are idea capture tools that allow you to do both — manage your work & your ideas cohesively.
+In this article, we’ll discuss some of the benefits of using innovation management and the use of the top idea management software in the open source space.

 Table of contents